nathanielsade/Mern-stack/README.md

 bash
 Copy code
 npm start
-This will run the app on http://localhost:3000.
+This will start the app and make it accessible at http://localhost:3000.

 Now, your full-stack workout tracker should be up and running!
 The backend will be accessible at http://localhost:5000.

-css
+vbnet
 Copy code

-This formatting organizes the content clearly with headings, bullet points, code blocks, and links for better readability.